What is Planning?

 The Municipal Government Act (MGA) allows municipalities to control the development of land by means of municipal planning strategies, land use by-laws and subdivision by-laws.
 Parts 8 and 9 of the MGA are the key sections devoted to planning and subdivision.

 The Planning and Development Department is responsible for planning documents for West Hants Regional Municipality.
 The documents (Municipal Planning Strategies, Subdivision and Land Use By-laws as well as supporting maps developed for the former towns of Hantsport and Windsor and the rural West Hants municipality are all still in effect.
-All documents can be found here
+All documents can be found here.

 Municipal Planning Strategies are statements of Council's intent for growth and development of a municipal unit.
 Each consists of policies, text, and maps.
-Land use (zoning) (LUB) and Subdivision By-laws (SUB) provide the rules to implement the policies of a MPS.
+Land use (zoning) (LUB) and Subdivision By-laws (SUB) provide the rules to implement the policies of the MPS.

 The Planning and Development Department helps Council with the periodic review and update of the planning documents.
 The review process is time-consuming and involves a lot of background research and public consultation, mostly through public meetings and results in Council adopting revised policies and planning documents.